 Are wagering requirements common on online sportsbooks?

 Most online sportsbooks don’t offer deposit matches to new players.
-Instead, they tend to offer risk-free bet promos that refund customers if their first bet loses.
-Sportsbooks usually issue refunds in the form of free bets or site credit.
+Instead, they tend to offer first bet promos that refund customers if their first bet loses.
+Sportsbooks usually issue refunds in the form of bonus bets or site credit.

-Free bet offers also come with 1x rollover requirements.
-The difference is that free bets do not return the initial stake on winning wagers – customers only receive the net profits from free bets.
+First bet offers also come with 1x rollover requirements.
+The difference is that bonus bets do not return the initial stake on winning wagers – customers only receive the net profits from bonus bets.